kaapstorm/pregnant_justice/src/04_ectopic.rst

 buffetted by a hurricane of thoughts.
 He stopped the car at the top of the drive, and just sat.
 He felt an emotion well up inside.
-An emotion he couldn't identify, but it was rising like a tide, until it rose over him, and sunk under uncontrollable sobbing.
+An emotion he couldn't identify, but it was rising like a tide, until it rose over him, and he sunk under uncontrollable sobbing.

 After what must have been about half an hour, forty five minutes, he took himself inside, and climbed into a shower.
 The hot water poured